Prometric: Controversies and Legal Issues

-Prometric has faced criticism by many test takers as a result of its lack of accountability and mismanagement.
+Prometric has faced criticism from many test takers for its lack of accountability and mismanagement.

-In 2009, the company faced a hurdle due to widespread technical problems on one of India's MBA entrance exams, the Common Admission Test.
+In 2009, the company faced a hurdle due to widespread technical problems with one of India's MBA entrance exams, the Common Admission Test.
 Over 8000 test takers were affected.

 In 2014, a latency issue affected one Prometric-administered test, namely the AIPGMEE.

-In 2020, as a result of COVID-19, Prometric cancelled exams including the United States Medical Licensing Examinations (USMLE) and the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) in compliance with local and national regulations.
+In 2020, as a result of COVID-19, Prometric cancelled exams, including the United States Medical Licensing Examinations (USMLE) and the Comprehensive Osteopathic Medical Licensing Examination (COMLEX), in compliance with local and national regulations.

-In 2021, an exam proctor noticed that Somali-speaking examinees were failing the Washington-state Certified Nursing Assistant licensed exam at a disproportionally high rate.
+In 2021, an exam proctor noticed that Somali-speaking examinees were failing the Washington-state Certified Nursing Assistant licensing exam at a disproportionately high rate.
 The overall pass rate for this exam was 97.1%, while examinees using the Somali version had a pass rate of 23.1%.
-When the proctor raised this concern, he was informed by Prometric that an investigation would not occur due to the high costs of doing so.
+When the proctor raised this concern, Prometric informed him that an investigation would not occur due to the high costs.
 A Prometric spokesman later justified this decision by saying, "The low pass rates should be attributed to the Somalis' literacy rates among native speakers, and their proficiency with technology.”
-After the proctor escalated the issue to the Washington State Board of Health, he was terminated by Prometric.
-Prometric was ultimately forced to re-translate the exam after the former proctor challenged them in court, as well as paying an undisclosed amount due to violation of labor laws.
+After the proctor escalated the issue to the Washington State Board of Health, Prometric terminated him.
+Prometric was ultimately forced to re-translate the exam after the former proctor challenged them in court and pay an undisclosed amount for violating labor laws.